 The most popular of our stainless steel stovetops, the Bialetti Venus produces the same authentic Italian espresso, using the same brewing technique, as the original Moka Express.

-Offering a new modern and elegant design for 2020, this stovetop espresso pot is made from 18/10 stainless steel and is compatible with all cooktops including induction (Venus 2 cup size is not suitable for induction stovetops).
+This stovetop espresso pot is made from 18/10 stainless steel and is compatible with all cooktops including induction* (Venus 2 cup size is not suitable for induction cooktops).